• Home

 After that, you tie the ends together with the pretty side of the Vertical Clove Hitch Knots showing.

-You can see it better on the larger macrame planter.
+You can see it better on the larger DIY macrame basket.

-The next step is to unravel all the macrame string and to comb it, then cut it into the desired length.
-Giving the hair cut is my favorite part.
+The next step is to unravel all the macrame yarn and comb it, then cut it into the desired length.
+Giving the haircut is my favorite part.

-And here are two of the macrame planters in a grouping with my African baskets.
+And here are two of the finished macrame planter baskets in a grouping with my African baskets.
+I love the pattern of the smaller basket.

 Maya below sniffing my faux plant.
 My kitties are the reason I had to get mostly faux plants.
-Thankfully there are so many great faux plant options now which I wrote about HERE.
+Thankfully there are so many great faux plant options now and I wrote about how to choose artificial house plants.

 “If it fits it sits” and in the case below Willy does not fit in the basket: